 If nausea or vomiting is one of the side effects you’re experiencing with the pill, maybe your timing is off.
 Avoid taking it on an empty stomach.
 Take it after dinner or with a snack at bedtime instead.

-If you’re taking the progestin-only pill (mini-pill), remember you need to take it at the same time every day.
-As your dinnertime may vary from day to day, always have a couple of crackers on hand.
+If you’re taking the progestin-only pill (mini-pill), remember you must take it simultaneously daily.
+As your dinnertime may vary daily, always have a couple of crackers on hand.
 You might also try taking an antacid about 30 minutes before you take your pill.

 One of the benefits of progestin is that it doesn’t cause nausea.
-If you find you can’t tolerate birth control with estrogen, the mini-pill may be an option.
+The mini-pill may be an option if you can’t tolerate birth control with estrogen.

 Change Your Diet

-You are what you eat, how much you eat, and when you eat.
-Changing up your diet might reduce some common birth control side effects.
+You are what you eat, how much, and when you eat.
+Changing your diet might reduce some common birth control side effects.

-You might also try eating more frequent and smaller meals, which will make it easier to time the taking of your pill with food.
+You might also try eating more frequent and smaller meals, making it easier to time taking your pill with food.
 Finally, stay hydrated.
 Good hydration is truly one of the primary keys to a healthy body.

-Garnering the benefits of exercise doesn’t mean buying a gym membership.
-It just means moving more, getting your heart rate up, and burning more calories.
+benefits of exercise doesn’t mean buying a gym membership.
+It just means moving more, increasing your heart rate, and burning more calories.

-Those benefits can reduce many potential side effects of birth control.
 Exercise helps control weight, reduces the risk of stroke, lowers blood pressure, and reduces the incidence of depression, anxiety, and mood swings.
+Those benefits can mitigate many potential side effects of birth control.
+Those benefits can reduce many possible side effects of birth control.
+Those benefits can mitigate many potential side effects of birth control.
 It can also help you sleep better and increase your energy levels.

 Finally, regular moderate exercise can lead to better sex.
 Isn’t that why most women take birth control in the first place?